 The best cheap-seats option

-Why should you buy this: The Klipsch R6 are a stylish, excellent sounding pair of earbuds for a serious bargain.
+Why you should buy them: The Klipsch R6 are a stylish, excellent sounding pair of earbuds for a serious bargain.

 Why we picked the Klipsch R6: